-The Percy Bilton Charitiy supports individuals in need on low income who have a serious illness or disability or are aged 65 years or older.
+The Percy Bilton Charity supports individuals in need on low income with household essentials.

-They are able to provide one off grants up to a maximum of £200 to pay for essential items such as laundry equipment, cooking and heating appliances, furniture and clothing.
+The charity is able to provide one off grants up to a maximum of £250 to pay for essential items such as laundry equipment, cooking and heating appliances, furniture and clothing.

 Applications for funding should be made only by health professionals or social workers on behalf of the individual.